p-ortmann/dyntapy/dtapy/core/technical.md

  ![Node Turns](img%20src/node_model_mapping.png)*On the right hand side of the figure you see an input vector of the node model, here sending flow.
 This is gathered from a larger array that contains the homogeneous sending flows for all links for one time step.
-The respective indexes are given through the sparse in_link and out_link structures for the nodes, on the right hand side you see the solution to the mapping issue described in the section above.
+The respective indexes are given through the sparse in_link and out_link structures for the nodes, on the left hand side you see the solution to the mapping issue described in the section above.
 We store a sparse matrix which gives the index of the in_link as it is received by the node model.
 This allows us to connect with each turn its in_link and out_link attributes without repeatedly querying our global mappings.
+For example we know that Turn 1 & 2 (starting from 0) share the same incoming link as they point to the same index in the sending flow array.
 Note that an equivalent sparse matrix is required for the out links to map the receiving flows, see ILTMNode class.*